davidkazuhiro/ipv6-ready/README.md

 # ipv6-ready

-I tested whether IPv6 works from airplanes, office buildings, and cell phones, and put the results in this repor for reference
+I tested whether IPv6 works from places like airplanes, office buildings, and cell phones, and put the results in this repor for reference